Ph.D. in Theatre

 Dr. Lesa Lockford

-The permanent advisor will assist the student with his/her course of study and with preparation for the Qualifying Examination (i.e., Exams Stage I), and as chairperson for the Specialized Portfolio (i.e., Exams Stage II), dissertation prospectus, research and writing of the dissertation, oral defense, and preparation of the final manuscript for submission to the Graduate College.
+The permanent advisor will assist the student with preparation for the Qualifying Examination (i.e., Exams Stage I), and as chairperson for the Specialized Portfolio (i.e., Exams Stage II), dissertation prospectus, research and writing of the dissertation, oral defense, and preparation of the final manuscript for submission to the Graduate College.

 Although students are not encouraged to change advisors, they may do so whenever a change is warranted.
 Such a change would be considered appropriate if a student decides to change his or her primary area of research specialization, or if faculty newly eligible to advise Ph.D. committees (new hires or people who attain Regular Graduate Faculty status during the student’s course of study) have expertise in the student’s research area.
 Usually such changes are mutually agreed upon by the student and the advisor.
-A student wishing to change advisors should submit a written request to the Graduate Coordinator and are subject to the approval of the Graduate Coordinator and the Departmental Chair.
-It is imperative that any student wishing to change advisors consults directly with the current advisor to discuss the situation before moving forward.
-Needless to say, students should communicate their plans in this regard clearly to all parties involved as early in the process as possible.
+A student wishing to change advisors should submit a written request to the Graduate Coordinator, which requires the Coordinator's and Chair's approval.
+Before taking this step, the student must communicate directly with the current and prospective advisors, and the chosen advisor must indicate willingness to serve.

 Ph.D. students on assistantship are normally awarded a half-time contract for a nine-month period, which carries a 20 hours per week service obligation.
-Whenever possible, students’ preferences are taken into consideration in making these assignments though departmental needs must take priority.
-All questions in regards to assistantship assignments in the Department of Theatre and Film should be addressed to the Chair, Professor Steven Boone.
-Mostly, Ph.D. students in the Department of Theatre and Film are given assignments in teaching and/or production during any given semester.
+Whenever possible, students’ preferences are taken into consideration in making these assignments.
+Nonetheless, departmental needs must take priority.
+All questions in regards to assistantship assignments in the Department of Theatre and Film should be addressed to the Chair.

 Renewal of an assistantship is not automatic.
 Students must formally reapply through the Chair of the Department of Theatre and Film.
 Application guidelines for reappointment will be provided during the spring term (usually in February).
 Such applications will be evaluated by the Chair on the basis of the following criteria: